Residual heat from a refinery in Rotterdam will heat some 16,000 households in the city

 Residual heat generated in oil refineries can be captured and used as a valuable source of energy.
 The excess heat can be fed into an existing pipeline to power other facilities or households in the area.
-This is exactly what Shell’s refinery in Pernis (Rotterdam, Netherlands) is planning to do – the excess heat available from this refinery will be supplied to the Rotterdam heating network to provide heating for 16.000 households in the area.
+This is exactly what a refinery in Pernis (Rotterdam, Netherlands) is planning to do – the excess heat available from this refinery will be supplied to the Rotterdam heating network to provide heating for 16.000 households in the area.

 Click here to read more about this project (in Dutch).